Xorux Virtual Appliance

 This is about our Xorux Virtual Appliance used by the first generation of our tools: XorMon Original, LPAR2RRD and STOR2RRD

-It is not about XorMon NG Virtual Appliance you can download from this site which already contains XorMon NG.
+It is not about XorMon Virtual Appliance you can download from this site which already contains XorMon.

 grep "Virtual Appliance version" /var/www/html/index.html| sed -e 's/^.*Virtual Appliance version/Virtual Appliance version/' -e 's/is brought to you by.*//'